hotppot/gray-scott-sim-G9/README.md

 ### test1: Check that the type of the model parameters (F , k) matches that of the element typeof the u and v vectors.
 Illustration about test1:

-Test1 is Check that the model parameter types (F, k) match the element types of the u and v vectors.
 This test verifies that the data types of the model parameters F and k are double, which is a basic check to ensure data type consistency.In addition, it checks that the types of F and k are the same as the types of the elements in the u and v vectors.
 This step ensures that the parameters are compatible with the data types used in the model, which is essential to avoid type conversion errors and maintain the precision of numerical computations.

 Method introduction: